The fee for MA & PA’s Horse-Drawn Sleigh Rides: Adults $20.00, Seniors $18.00, Children ages 11-16 $10, ages 5-10 $5, age 4 and younger are free.

 All of the Valentine Ladies, past and present, members of the sweetheart court, and Loveland Area Chamber of Commerce staff members, will affix the special cachet bearing our signature slogan, “There is nothing in this world so sweet as love.”
 After the special cachet is stamped upon the Valentine envelopes, they are taken to the Loveland Post Office where they are hand canceled bearing the passionate postmark from Loveland, OH.
 Please don’t wait until February to send your Valentines!
 For more information please visit www.lovelandchamber.org.

-- Location: (Map It) Maritime Museum of Sandusky and Sandusky Sailing Club in downtown Sandusky, Ohio
+- Location: (Map It) Red Space in downtown Cleveland, Ohio

 Medina Ice Festival is free.

 - When: February 17 – 20, 2017 (Always Presidents Day Weekend)

 - Location: (Map It) The historic square in downtown Medina, Ohio

 Medina Ice Festival in Medina, Ohio: Brrrrr.
 If you have “cabin fever” and want to spend some time outside in the middle of a northeast Ohio winter, you need to stop in the historic town square in Medina, Ohio for their annual Ice Festival.
 There, you will see a small downtown seemingly from Norman Rockwell painting.
 Even more, you will see beautiful artwork made from ice as carvers compete in crafting ice sculptures.
 Don’t worry, there are plenty of nice little shops to duck in and warm up a bit.

 The Native American Indian Gathering in Lima, Ohio is $5.00/adult and $3.00 for those 62 and older and children (Free for kids younger than 5).